 Muse S for Meditation

 I have to admit that I’m fairly new to meditation and practicing mindfulness in a structured manner.
-I’ve done quite a bit of breathing work in the past, but usually as a means to help me fall asleep quicker.
+I’ve done quite a bit of breathing work in the past, but usually as a means to help me sleep better.

 Prior to discovering Muse S, I had never taken time during the day to meditate.
-So I figured this would be a great opportunity to get my feet wet and learn if Muse S could help me make meditation a part of my daily routine.
+So I figured this would be a great opportunity to get my feet wet and learn if the device could help me make meditation a part of my daily routine.

 Additionally, Muse S visualizes brain activity via its built-in electroencephalogram (EEG), so that you can clearly see how calm and relaxed you are (as well as how fast or slow your heart was beating) during a session.